The Unseen Backbone of Manufacturing: The Importance of Design Drawings

 The relationship between design changes and manufacturing costs is more intertwined than one might initially perceive.

 Accuracy in design drawings is paramount.
-The repercussions of inaccurate design drawings can range from minor fixes to major overhauls, depending on the discrepancy between the design and reality.
+Depending on the discrepancy between the design and reality, the repercussions of inaccurate design drawings can range from minor fixes to major overhauls.

 The Role of Software in Design and Drawing